AVuPhan/RESTful-API/README.md

 - Download & run Visual Studio Code
 - Download a bunch of extensions
 - Download code from this repository
-- Get neccessary files (client/machine specific files) npm install
+- In the terminal, run the command to get neccessary files (client/machine specific files):
+``npm install``
-- to run the application
+- To run the application, type the following command:
-run nvm
+``run nvm``